The story of this Bible translation began with a struggle I was facing in Chad, in 2007.

 I had a church service in Massachusetts that night, but could not sleep.
-I was praying for a solution.
-I heard what I believe was the voice of the LORD speaking.
+As I was praying for a solution, I heard what I believe was the voice of the LORD speaking.
 And I believe He told me to translate John Wycliffe’s Bible into Modern English… that this translation would provide the extra finances we needed to continue our mission work in the future.

 I was so excited, I could not sleep!
 So by 3 AM, I started my trip down to my Sunday morning service.